rampoon/cameltest5/README.md

-# Cameltest5
+#Cameltest5

 ## Description.

 Test of Camel using Spring boot (auto configuration) and Docker.
+* Producer:
-* ArtemisMQ as input
+* XML message (customers and orders) as input to ArtemisMQ.

-* Adding a header
+* Consumer:
-* Logging headers (key, value) to logfile
+* Validation against schema customerorder.xsd.
+* Unmarshall from XML to Object structure.
+* Save to database (customers and orders).
+* Marshall from Object structure to XML message.
-* split message on element `<order>`
+* split message on element `<customerorder>`
+* Stax parsing id for each customer.
-* creating separate output files
-* each outputfile gets a unique filename
+* Creating separate output files each outputfile gets a unique filename based on id of customer.
-* Unittests using ActiveProfiles

 ## How to build locally
 ```